Thirty-fourth week of 2019 edition!

 This is a Crow’s eye view of the posts that caught my attention this week.
 I especially look for posts that celebrated amazing moments in anime or otherwise blew me away with their wit and charm.

 Like to Read Blogs?

-If you're a reader, I hope that this guide helps you find interesting posts that you might otherwise have missed!
-There are hundreds of sites out there, and it's not easy to read all of them all the time!
-I go through the list of the sites every week to find posts that I think will be interesting to you.
+If you’re a reader, I hope that this guide helps you find interesting posts that you might otherwise have missed!
+There are hundreds of sites out there, and it’s not easy to read all of them all the time!
+I go through the list of the sites every week to find posts that celebrate the amazing moments that keep me coming back to anime.

 Like to Write Blogs?

 If you’re a blogger, I’ve love to know about your site so I can check it out every week!
 There are only two rules to get on the list: